-- Receive latest alerts and emergency notifications from Brazoria County - Find out about the nearest emergency shelters and special services in your area - → A library of resources on your phone
+- Receive latest alerts and emergency notifications from Brazoria County

+- Find out about the nearest emergency shelters and special services in your area.

+- → A library of resources on your phone.

-Find out about the current river levels
+- Find out about the current river levels.

+- → Register for STEAR.

 The app is free and is available on App Store or Google Play today!